 Add Input Source

-In order to be able to type the ₹ symbol, on any OS or Linux distro, you need to be using the English India keyboard with the ₹ symbol.
+To be able to type the ₹ symbol, on any OS or Linux distro, you need to be using the English India keyboard with the ₹ symbol.
 Don’t worry, you won’t need to buy a new keyboard.
 You don’t even need to have the ₹ symbol printed on the number 4 key of your keyboard.
 Neither do you need a keyboard manufactured after 2010.
 All you need to do is change the keyboard layout of the operating system.

-In Ubuntu GNOME, hit the Window key or just get to the Activities overview screen and type Settings then launch the Settings app.
+In Ubuntu GNOME, hit the Window key or get to the Activities overview screen and type Settings then launch the Settings app.

-On the left column, click on the entry that says Region & Language.
+On the left column, click the entry that says Region & Language.
 On the right side, you will see all the active keyboard layouts under Input Sources.

-Scroll down and look for English (India), click on it and then select English (India, with rupee) among the numerous options.
+Scroll down and look for English (India), click on it, and then select English (India, with rupee) among the numerous options.
 You may find the English (India, with rupee) option even under English (US) or some other English versions.
-Click on the Add button when you’ve selected English (India, with rupee).
+Click the Add button when you’ve selected English (India, with rupee).

 Must read: 10 Google Chrome Keyboard Shortcuts Every User Should Know